kaisenlinux/manpages-dev/README.md

 - `doc` folder : Static html documentation is generated in this directory.
 Folder to put on production webserver.
     - `doc\` contains build html files from mix_category.exs and md category\ folder.
     - `doc\packages` contains build html files from mix_packages.exs and md packages\ folder.
+- `lib` folder : Bash functions used by manpages-build.sh

-# Configuration
+## Configuration

 - `mix_category.exs` : configuration for manpages sorted by category with linked md files to build in doc folder
 - `mix_packages.exs` : configuration for manpages sorted by packages from A-Z with linked md files to build in doc folder

+## Troubleshooting

+If you have an error when running mix_build.sh with `mix command not found`:
+- enter : asdf global erlang 23.3.1 && asdf local elixir 1.11.4-otp-23
+- verify your are in zsh
+- delete mix.log
+- or you missed the step : ./install_requirements.sh

-# version
+## version

 28/03/2021 - upgrade to v1.6 in mix*.exs
 06/04/2021 - fix install_requirements.sh for adding asdf to zsh and bash.
 	   - Adding commands to run after launching this script.
 	   - Adding .tool-versions for only using elixir 1.11
 	   - Updating asdf command in script
 07/04/2021 - Integrating build script of manpages in the manpages-dev repository
+	   - Adding helper script deploy.sh